-Tick species can be either opportunistic or specific with respect to the hosts they choose; both I. ricinus and I. persulcatus are opportunistic species, especially the immatures.
-For I. ricinus, more than 300 species of vertebrate hosts have been recorded. ^{15,27} Larvae and nymphs of I. ricinus feed readily on lizards, birds, and small mammals, as well as on larger hosts including deer.
-Adults feed on medium-sized and large mammals, especially ungulates, as well as humans, as do the immature ticks.
-15 I. persulcatus is more restricted to mammal hosts.
-28
+Tick species can be either opportunistic or specific with respect to the hosts they choose; both l. ricinus and l. persulcatus are opportunistic species, especially the immatures.
+For l. ricinus, more than 300 species of vertebrate hosts have been recorded.
+Larvae and nymphs of l. ricinus feed readily on lizards, birds, and small mammals, as well as on larger hosts including deer.
+Adults feed on medium-sized and large mammals, especially ungulates, as well as humans, as do the immature ticks. l. persulcatus is more restricted to mammal hosts.

 Questing height is also important.
 Ticks questing on or near the ground are exposed mostly to small animals, while those questing higher in the vegetation are more likely to encounter larger animals.
 The extent to which different hosts are utilized depends on host behavior and opportunities for contact, such as foraging range, time of day and time spent foraging, habitats visited, and other factors.
-15

 Acceptance of a vertebrate animal is also dependent on physiological factors and the ability of the ticks to recognize it as a host.
-Host utilization may be influenced by the ability of ticks to evade or suppress host homeostatic systems and avoid rejection.24
+Host utilization may be influenced by the ability of ticks to evade or suppress host homeostatic systems and avoid rejection.